 The Collette Foundation enthusiastically announces the Little Rascals School, located in South Africa, is officially open!
-Having worked closely with the Knysna Education Trust, we were able to revamp their initial building and develop a safe, stable and modern establishment.
+Having worked closely with the Knysna Education Trust, we were able to revamp their initial building and develop a safe, stable and modern establishment through funding.
 Focusing on Early Childhood Development Centers (ECD), the Knysna Education Trust assists 26 facilities in hopes of providing disadvantaged children with the opportunity to obtain a solid education.
 Through their support, children receive an integrated education giving them the chance to rightfully benefit and build from their ever-progressing surroundings.
 Now the children of Little Rascals will be able to participate in preschool activities with a more focused approach due to their motivational atmosphere.
 We look forward to hearing more about the benefits of the new school!

 With the completion of the community center came not only a safe and secure building to meet, but the building was designed to include both classrooms and bathrooms for the village.
 Both the library and community center are home to education regarding learning resources targeted to those less than 8 years old and hygiene education, in which additionally provided hygienic kits for children.
 Most importantly, funding from the Collette Foundation enabled JWOC to install a clean water system.
 The infant mortality rate in Cambodia is 43 per 1,000, significantly higher than the United States.
 Through the installation of wells, the village will be able to exercise a higher level of hygiene and continue to improve their sanitation through the use of clean water.

 The funding provided in 2012 by the Collette Foundation will continue to help in the year of 2013 by supporting the installation of four more wells in a rural village and the continuation of the under 8’s classes.
 We hope to continue our partnership with JWOC and further our support of future projects regarding its education and health.